 BESS can also be used by any member of the community to assess the design of their home and find ways to make it more sustainable.

-BESS replaces two tools that have supported Sustainable Design Assessment in the Planning Process (SDAPP) for the past decade.
-These are:
+BESS replaced two tools that supported Sustainable Design Assessment in the Planning Process (SDAPP) between 2003 and 2015.
+These were:

 - STEPS, originally developed by Moreland City Council to assess residential buildings

 - Sustainable Design Scorecard (SDS), originally developed by the City of Port Phillip to assess non-residential buildings.

 STEPS and SDS are now retired from use.